aralap/QuickVar/README.md

      --output DemoResults \
      --amplicon
    ```
    Progress prints to the terminal.
 Results for each sample land inside `DemoResults/<sample>/`.
+Add `--deduplicate` if you want duplicate reads removed before variant calling.
 The `--amplicon` flag adds a per-position summary TSV in addition to the alignment/variant files.

 4. **(Optional) Use your own FASTQs**
    Point `--input` at your FASTQ file or a directory containing multiple FASTQs.
 Paired-end files are paired automatically when they follow `_R1`/`_R2` (or similar) naming.